What is a Bible study?

 Next we’ll need to spend a significant amount of time looking closely at the passage, thinking carefully about it, and consulting resources such as the ESV Study Bible and a commentary (try this site for recommended commentaries on Bible books).
 Paul says to Timothy: “Reflect on what I am saying, for the Lord will give you insight into all this” (2 Timothy 2:7).
 We can’t expect the latter unless we do the former.

 Begin by seeking the original meaning, which is the author’s intended meaning at the time of writing.
 In order to apply the passage correctly to our own time and place, we must first gain a clear understanding of the originally-intended meaning—we need to “go back to Corinth.”
-Five key words to aid this process are Context, Repetition, Aim, Mood, and Structure (combine the first letters and you have the memory-aid CRAMS, which is fitting because God crams Bible passages full of meaning).
+Five key words to aid this process are Context, Repetition, Aim, Mood, and Structure (the first letters form the memory-aid CRAMS, which is fitting because God crams Bible passages full of meaning).

 Ask yourself: what is the Context, i.e. the background meaning supplied by the text surrounding the passage?
 For example, Isaiah 53:3 refers back to 49:6-7, which refers back to 9:1-2.
 Those background connections are highly significant.
 Ultimately, the context of any single passage is the whole of the rest of the Bible.
 Hebrews 11:17-19, for example, helps us understand Genesis 22:10.
-Daniel 2:34-35 helps us understand Matthew 21:44.
+Isaiah 8:14, Psalm 118:21-26, and Daniel 2:34-35 help us understand Matthew 21:44.
 So Bible study leaders should strive to grow in their understanding of all the Scriptures.
 The better we understand the Bible as a whole, the better we’ll understand individual passages within it.

 Ask yourself: what is the Mood of this passage?
 If a passage has a cheerful mood you should expect a joyful, encouraging meaning.
 A passage with a sad, melancholy mood will probably have a meaning that draws attention to our sinfulness or reveals something of the world’s fallenness.
 An example of the latter is Luke 17:11-19, which describes a miraculous healing and yet closes on a melancholy note—which would need to be acknowledged in the study.
 In contrast, Matthew 13:44-45 is a joyful passage, and so it wouldn’t be right to highlight the negative side of “selling all you have.”

 Ask yourself: does the Structure of the passage help to reveal its meaning?
 Just as we split up knives, forks and spoons in a kitchen drawer to avoid confusion, so authors often split up the different points they’re trying to make.
+Noticing the structure helps us understand these different points.
 In Psalm 19, for example, the author makes one point in the first six verses, another point in verses 7-11, and a third point in verses 12-14.
 Another structure that’s used by Bible writers is “sandwiching” or “bookending.”
-This is when the same point is stated at the beginning and end of a passage, thereby indicating that all the material within those bookends relates in some way to the bookends (see Matthew 5:3-10, where the same phrase, “theirs is the kingdom of heaven,” is found at the beginning and end of the passage).
-Noticing the structure helps us understand the different points being made.
+This is when the same point is stated at the beginning and end of a passage, thereby indicating that all the material within the bookends should be considered in light of those bookends (see, for instance, Matthew 5:3-10, where the same phrase, “theirs is the kingdom of heaven,” is found at the beginning and end of the passage).

 Step 3: Bridge the Gap